DinoChiesa/devjam3-20170405/Labs/Core/01---API-Development---Create-a-Reverse-Proxy/README.md

     * Best practices for API proxy design and development - [http://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development](http://docs.apigee.com/api-services/content/best-practices-api-proxy-design-and-development)

-* Watch this 4minute video on "Anatomy of an API proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)
+* Watch this 4 minute video on "Anatomy of an API proxy" - [https://youtu.be/O5DJuCXXIRg](https://youtu.be/O5DJuCXXIRg)

 # Rate this lab